Themefic-Team/beaf-before-and-after-gallery/readme.txt

 = Three Images Before After Slider =

-Create Before After slider with 3 images.
+Create Before After slider with 3 images. <a href="https://themefic.com/plugins/beaf/pro/3-images-slider/">Click here</a> for a quick preview.

 = Before After Image Watermark =

 Create a Before After Slider with Watermark in Images.
-Fully Customizable based on available options.
+Fully Customizable based on available options. <a href="https://themefic.com/plugins/beaf/pro/#watermark">Click here</a> for a quick preview.

 = Single Image Slider =